harry2141985/DiffFace/README.md

 # DiffFace: Diffusion-based Face Swapping with Facial Guidance

 This is a fork from the original project.
-- Added a colab notebook.
-- Commenting and fixing the code.
-- Documenting the arguments.
 - Added support for input photos alignment and cropping.
+- Added support for merging back to destination photo after swapping has been performed.
+- Fixed several bugs.
+- Added documentation.
+- Added colab notebook.

 You can find the colab notebook in this link: https://colab.research.google.com/drive/1GNPf5_PnX2QZASdg7P3dC76V8UgrVtWJ?usp=sharing